 The Fenton Timeline

-For over 100 years, the vision of Fenton family members, together with their passion for glassmaking, has sustained the Fenton Art Glass organization.
-Each person contributes special talents to the team effort of glassmaking.
-We make quality glass, by hand and in keeping with the great heritage of craftsmanship in the American glass industry.
+For more than 100 years, the vision of Fenton family members, together with their passion for glassmaking, sustained the Fenton Art Glass organization.
+Each person contributed special talents to the team effort of glassmaking.
+The company made quality glass, by hand, and in keeping with the great heritage of craftsmanship in the American glass industry.
 To see the Fenton Family Tree, click here.

 Frank L. Fenton and his brother John W. Fenton start the Fenton Art Glass Company in rented space in Martins Ferry, Ohio.